"Slap Shot" (1977)

 Famous line: "Richard, people are saying you are a waste of money.
 A waste of money!
 You're playing tonight." - Montreal coach Dick Irvin

-What makes it memorable : The movie opens by portraying the "Richard Riot," an incident from March 17, 1955, when Canadiens fans in attendance at the Forum rioted in reaction to Richard's suspension, which lasted for the remainder of the 1954-55 season, including the playoffs.
+What to watch for: The movie opens by portraying the "Richard Riot," an incident from March 17, 1955, when Canadiens fans in attendance at the Forum rioted in reaction to Richard's suspension, which lasted for the remainder of the 1954-55 season, including the playoffs.
 Tensions are eased by Richard himself, who accepts his suspension and vows to return the following season with a Stanley Cup (they would go on to beat the Detroit Red Wings).

 "Waking up Wally: The Walter Gretzky Story" (2005)